How to install a hard drive | IDE and SATA drives

 A diagram of the pins you need to place the jumper over to select a certain configuration should be displayed on the hard drive label or in the manufacturer's documentation.

-There are 3 options, master
+There are 3 options, master, slave and cable select.

 Your choice will depend on how you intend to use the new hard drive.

-- If this is your only hard drive then set the jumper selector to master
+Single Drive - If this is your only hard drive then set the jumper selector to master

-.
+Two Drives - If the new drive will be the main drive set the jumper to master.
+If you want it as a secondary drive then set it to slave.
 Alternatively, you could use a separate IDE cable on the motherboard's secondary IDE interface (see motherboard manual).

-Once you have set the jumper, gently slide the drive into the drive bay.
+Once you have set the jumper gently slide the drive into the drive bay.
 Line up the holes (2 on each side of the drive bay) and insert the 4 fixing screws (supplied with your case).

 Attaching the IDE and power cables